 FastCGI functionality is very similar to working of CGI.
-FastCGI makes differences at few places than CGI like FastCGI processes are persistent and they can handle more than one requests per processes.
-FastCGI allows running programmes on remote machines by multiplexes the environment information, standard input, output and error over a single full-duplex connection.
+FastCGI makes differences at few places than CGI like FastCGI processes are persistent and they can handle more than one request per process.
+FastCGI allows running programs on remote machines by multiplexes the environment information, standard input, output and error over a single full-duplex connection.
 Read more about FastCGI.

 Step 2 – Install Apache2

-Apache2 packages are available with name HTTPD for Redhat based systems.
-You can use following commands to install latest available Apache2 (HTTPD) packages in configured repositories on your system.
+Apache2 packages are available with the name HTTPD for Redhat based systems.
+You can use the following commands to install the latest available Apache2 (HTTPD) packages in configured repositories on your system.

 yum install httpd